 Purse and contents

 These items will be maintained in storage (inmate’s property bag) for housed inmates until release.
 Relatives of inmates being released from jail may bring clothing to the lobby of the facility for the inmate to change into once the inmate is released.
 The individual can change clothes in the restrooms located in the lobby area.
-Civilian clothing for inmates going to court (jury trial only) will be accepted at the Chilton County, Monday thru Friday, from 8:00am – 4:00pm.
+Civilian clothing for inmates going to court (jury trial only) will be accepted at the Chilton County, from 7:00am – 7:00pm.
 A contact person’s name and telephone number must accompany the property and once the inmate’s court case has ended, the clothing must be picked up within 10 business days.
 Failure to pick up clothes within 10 business days will result in clothes being donated to a local charity.

 Any legal mail